Help

 Professional Development Hours

-This webinar will be delivered as a scheduled – e-learning live event and is categorized within RCEP as Technical, Health and Safety.
+This webinar was delivered as a scheduled – e-learning live event and is categorized within RCEP as Technical, Health and Safety.

-TRB will report credits earned to the Registered Continuing Education Program (RCEP).
-Complaints about registered providers may be sent to RCEP, 1015 15th Street, NW, 8th Floor, Washington, D.C., 20005.
+Professional Development Hours (PDHs) earned on completion of this program were reported to the Registered Continuing Education Program (RCEP).
+Certificates of Completion are issued to all participants via the RCEP.net online system.
+Complaints about registered providers may be addressed to RCEP, 1015 15th Street, NW, 8th Fl., Washington, DC, 20005.

 American Institute of Certified Planners Certification Maintenance Credits

-This webinar is approved by the American Planning Association (APA) for 1.5 Certification Maintenance (CM) Credits.
+This webinar was approved by the American Planning Association (APA) for 1.5 Certification Maintenance (CM) Credits.
 CM credits provide continuing education opportunities for AICP Certified Planners to continue their professional skills and knowledge.
 To receive CM credits, Certified Planners should visit the TRB event webpage on American Planning Association and register their participation.
+If you have problems reporting your CM credits or have general questions about the CM program, please contact the APA.